 What is Back Pay?

-There are many conditions that qualify for disability benefits.
+There are many conditions that qualify for disability benefits via the Blue Book.
 If you are unable to work because of a medical condition, you may qualify for disability benefits.
 When a claim for disability benefits is filed, it usually takes months for the claim to be approved.
 Three-fourths of the initial claims are denied during the primary review.

 When you file a claim for disability benefits, you must declare a day of onset.
 This is the day that you first became disabled to work.
 When your claim is finally approved, Disability Determination Services (DDS) or an administrative law judge will determine the date of onset, or the date you became disabled.